Skip to main content Skip to navigation Skip to search Skip to footer

 1. Determine what trade you want to work in.

-2. Many colleges offer pre-apprentice or pre-employment programs, which can help you gain exposure to a trade you are interested in.
-Depending on the program, you may also earn credits toward your first year apprenticeship.
+• Many colleges offer pre-apprentice or pre-employment programs, which can help you gain exposure to a trade you are interested in.
+Depending on the program, you may also earn credits toward your first-year apprenticeship.
+CLAC offers several pre-apprentice programs at our CLAC Career Development College.

-1. You need to find an employer who will hire you as an apprentice in your chosen field and register your apprenticeship with Alberta Apprentice & Industry Training (AIT).
+• You need to find an employer who will hire you as an apprentice in your chosen field and register your apprenticeship with Alberta Apprentice & Industry Training (AIT).
+If you are looking for employment, please visit our CLAC Jobs page.

-1. (Optional) After completing your final year of technical training, you will have obtained Journeyperson status and can challenge your Interprovincial Red Seal Exam.
+6. (Optional) After completing your final year of technical training, you’ll have obtained Journeyperson status and can challenge the Interprovincial Red Seal Exam.

-Through your MyTradesSecrets Account.
+You can apply for technical training by logging into your MyTradesSecrets account.
 In it, you can view all approved technical training institutions in your trade across Alberta, all dates available for technical training, and the cost of each session.

 As an apprentice, you must attend technical training annually.
 To avoid contract cancellation, register for technical training as soon as possible once you have met your required practical hours for your level.
 If you have not attended technical training in the past year, your contract of apprenticeship may be cancelled.